zsoltbatai77/zsoltbatai77/README.md

 ### Hi, I'm Zsolt!

   🎓 Studying Computer Science at the University of Szeged<br/>
-  📘 I’m passionate about exploring new technologies and expanding my knowledge
+  📘 Passionate about exploring new technologies and expanding my knowledge

 <!--
 **zsoltbatai77/zsoltbatai77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.